mmahesh09/Credit-Card-Fraud-Detection/README.md

 > "Credit card fraud is a global issue, with the total losses from credit and debit card fraud reaching $33 billion in 2022"

-Credit card fraud causes huge financial losses worldwide.
-This project uses machine learning to identify fraudulent transactions by finding unusual patterns in the data.
-The model will classify transactions as either legitimate or fraudulent using methods like supervised learning and anomaly detection.
-Key challenges include dealing with unbalanced data, keeping up with new fraud methods, and making quick, real-time predictions.
-By using efficient algorithms, the goal is to reduce financial losses, improve accuracy, and detect fraud quickly to protect financial systems.

 ## Index
-* What is credit card fraud ?
+* What is credit card fraud?
 * Features
 * Dataset
 * Methodology
 * Project Timeline
 * Conclusion
 * Contribution

+ ## What is Credit Card Fraud ?
+Credit card fraud causes huge financial losses worldwide.
+This project uses machine learning to identify fraudulent transactions by finding unusual patterns in the data.
+The model will classify transactions as either legitimate or fraudulent using methods like supervised learning and anomaly detection.
+Key challenges include dealing with unbalanced data, keeping up with new fraud methods, and making quick, real-time predictions.
+By using efficient algorithms, the goal is to reduce financial losses, improve accuracy, and detect fraud quickly to protect financial systems.

 ## Features ♻️

 1. ### Real-time Fraud Detection